section-engineering-education/engineering-education/articles/machine-learning-and-deep-learning/index.md

  Services automated by AI has less probability of error, thus eliminating the need for human supervision.

 ### Conclusion
 Both deep learning and machine learning have promoted efficiency in most applications.
 As a result, the acceleration of the field of AI has increased.
-This has led to an economic advantage to companies since efficiency in terms of time and money have been enhanced.
+This has led to companies' economic advantage since efficiency in terms of time and money has been enhanced.

 **Works cited**